'Serving the State of Florida'

 The Cultural Heritage e-Museum also promotes festivals and other events associated with the De Villiers Cultural Heritage Society and the arts, to include the showcasing of local and national blues, gospel and jazz artists.
 The primary concern being the creation and promotion of a ‘Gathering Place’ that will focus on the culture, music, arts and history of Pensacola's African American Community.

-The “Forgotten Communities Program’ was created as a community based project to support talented painters and performing artists to re-capture the spirituality and dignity of "Ordinary People" who once, and now, inhabit cultural and historic communities that are neglected by mainstream society.
+The “Forgotten Communities Program’ was created as a community-based project to support talented painters and performing artists to re-capture the spirituality and dignity of "Ordinary People" who once, and now, inhabit cultural and historic communities that are neglected by mainstream society.
 Only through the arts, can the spiritual moment and importance of a culture be recreated and conveyed to another culture.
 The Forgotten Communities Program is a call to all artists, particularly those of African descent, to begin painting their visions and memories of their culturally historic communities and share them with their people and the world.
 The ultimate goal of the project was, to create a cultural image for future generations; and to educate others on the value and importance of our culture to America and the Diaspora.
 The program supports the National Cultural Heritage Initiative created to develop a national tourism and travel network that will promote the culture and heritage of People of African descent in the United States of America.

 Our Historic Preservation